Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 - Deposit project tokens and stablecoins on a DEX liquidity pool to receive an LP token.

-- Stake your LP token to receive liquidity mining rewards from a DEX and/or other protocol.
+- Stake the LP token to receive liquidity mining rewards from a DEX and/or other protocol.

-- Begin earning yield farming token rewards as soon as you stake.
+- Begin earning yield farming token rewards as soon as LP tokens are staked.

-You can collect, "claim", or "harvest" your rewards at any time.
-You can keep these tokens and hope that they appreciate in value over time, or you can swap these tokens for stablecoins to capture the value they represent at the time you receive them.
+Users can usually collect, claim, or harvest rewards at any time.
+They can keep these rewards tokens to support the project, or they can swap these rewards for stablecoins or other tokens at the time of receiving them.

-Another option is compounding your yield farming crypto rewards into your LP position, so you increase the amount of liquidity you are providing as well as receive more rewards for providing more liquidity.
+Another option is compounding yield farming crypto rewards into an LP position.
+This will increase the amount of liquidity being provided as well as increase the yield potential for rewards for providing more liquidity.

-There are projects, such as Tulip Protocol on Solana, that will auto-compound your rewards, so you don’t have to.
+There are projects, such as Tulip Protocol on Solana, that will auto-compound rewards, so users don’t have to.

 Yield Farming VS Staking

 Yield farming and staking are two different strategies to earn yield in crypto.
-As we previously saw, in DeFi, yield farming is a way to attract liquidity and bootstrap crypto swaps.
+As previously mentioned, in DeFi, yield farming is a way to attract liquidity and bootstrap crypto swaps.

 On the other hand, staking is essential for Proof of Stake (PoS) blockchains, such as Solana.
-Staked Layer 1 tokens, such as $SOL or $ETH, are used to validate transactions on the blockchain, and those "stakers" are rewarded for doing so.
+Staked Layer 1 tokens, such as $SOL or $ETH, are used to validate transactions on the blockchain, and users who stake tokens are rewarded for helping the blockchain function securely.

 In the end, yield farming incentivizes people to help DEXs operate tokens exchanges, while staking incentivizes people to validate the transactions of a PoS blockchain.